winitzki/scall/tutorial/programming_dhall.md

 For example, a "free monoid on `T`" is the type `List T`.
 The type `List T` is always a monoid, even if `T` is not a monoid.
-So, the "free monoid on `T`" is a construction that creates a monoid type out of any given type `T`.
+So, the "free monoid on `T`" is a construction that creates a monoidal type out of any given type `T`.
 It works by wrapping the type `T` inside the `List` functor.

 Other "free typeclass" constructions work similarly: they take a given type and wrap it inside some other type constructors such that the result always belongs to the required typeclass.
 Another frequently used example is the "free monad on a functor `F`", which wraps any given functor `F` into suitable type constructors, creating a new functor that is always a monad.